| 1 | Ethiopian mountain adder |

 Maximum length: 93.5cm.

 The adder is the most widespread venomous snake in the world, ranging from Cornwall in the UK to Mongolia.
-They also reach extremely far north, with frosty outposts in arctic Sweden.
-Finally, the adder is known to reach up to 2000 metres in the scenic Swiss or Austrian alps, and this gives them a strong chance of blocking a path during the your scenic summer holiday.
+It also reaches extremely far north, with frosty outposts in arctic Sweden.
+Finally, adders are known to reach up to 2000 metres in the scenic Swiss or Austrian alps, and this gives them a strong chance of blocking a path during your scenic summer holiday.

 Adders at high altitudes are often much darker than in the valleys, allowing them to absorb sunlight.
 Somehow, they survive at these high altitudes when the winter snowpack reaches depths of 1-2 metres, burying themselves in underground chambers for months after months.
 Many people disembarking chairlifts and skiing down red runs don’t realise that far below their feet, there may be chambers of hibernating adders.